 Panorama also has an record lock option on the client end.
 This is enabled in the Database Options>Sharing panel, as described in Record Locking and Editing Shared Data.
 If a user starts to edit a record and then walks away for some reason, this timeout will kick in and complete the edit for them, allowing other users to edit the record.
 Auto-unlock on the client side does not have any possibility of data loss – it works as if the user had manually finished the edit.
 However, client-side auto-unlock does rely on a working connection between the client and server, it won’t work if the connection is broken for any reason (network drops, computer lid is shut, etc.).
 The server side auto-unlock can be a useful backup for situations where the connection is unreliable.

 Of course even without server side auto-unlock enabled, you can always manually unlock a record using the Server Administration Wizard.
 See Locked Records on that page to learn how to manually unlock a record using this wizard.

 When processing a web request to publish or modify a database, Panorama Server first opens the database, processes the request, then closes the database.
 However, it doesn’t close the database immediately.
 Instead, it waits for the specified delay time before closing the database.
 If multiple requests come in for the same database in a short period of time, this can dramatically improve performance by eliminating the extra time needed to open and close the database.

 It is also possible to specify that a database should be opened into memory automatically when the server starts up, and kept open all the time until the server is stopped.
 This is done with the Open automatically when server starts up option in the Database Options>Server panel.
 If this option is enabled, the auto close delay is ignored for that database, since the database is kept open all the time on the server.

-Also keep in mind that if a database will always be kept open on the server when is open for sharing on one or more clients.
+Also keep in mind that if a database is open for sharing by one or more clients, it will always be kept open on the server.
 As long as the database is open for sharing, the auto close delay doesn’t apply to that database.